ochocss/login/README.md

-a login system.
-valid usernames and its passwords
+a login system. validates usernames and their passwords

 1 {
   username: manoel gomes